DanielMazurkiewicz/ultradb/README.md

+## Data operations - buffer in Buffer format
+### addBuffer(buffer, length)
+adds new document with given buffer, returns id of created document, if length is -1 adds entire buffer, otherwise adds begining number of bytes from buffer and if length is bigger than buffer length, rest of space is left empty

+### addBufferFixed(buffer, length, length_of_document)
+adds new document with given buffer, document is fixed length, remaining space after buffer is empty, writes only as many bytes as provided in "length" property (if -1 writes all of them, if bigger then length of buffer, then writes as much as available and rest remains empty), returns id of created document

+### getBuffer(documentId, length)
+returns to buffer "length" number of bytes of document with given id, if length is -1 then reads all of document content

+### setBuffer(documentId, buffer, length)
+sets/replaces buffer of document with given id, length points how many bytes to write (if -1 writes all of them, if bigger then length of buffer, then writes as much as available and rest remains unchanged)

+### addBufferAt(buffer, length, offset_within_document)
+creates document with buffer and leaves begining of document empty, returns newly created document id, length points how many bytes to write (if -1 writes all of them, if bigger then length of buffer, then writes as much as available and rest remains empty)

+### addBufferFixedAt(buffer, length, length_of_document, offset_within_document)
+creates document with buffer placed in the middle of document, document is fixed size, returns newly created document id, length points how many bytes to write (if -1 writes all of them, if bigger then length of buffer, then writes as much as available and rest remains empty)

+### getBufferAt(documentId, length, offset_within_document)
+returns buffer of document with given id at given position, if length is -1 then reads all content from given offset position

+### setBufferAt(documentId, buffer, length, offset_within_document)
+sets/replaces buffer placed in the middle of document, length points how many bytes to write (if -1 writes all of them, if bigger then length of buffer, then writes as much as available and rest remains unchanged)

+### partGetBuffer(documentInfo, length, offset_within_document)
+returns buffer located at given position in document based on given documentInfo (see "Document API"), if length is -1 then reads all content from given offset position

+### partSetBuffer(documentInfo, buffer, length, offset_within_document)
+sets/replaces buffer located at given position in document based on given documentInfo, length points how many bytes to write (if -1 writes all of them, if bigger then length of buffer, then writes as much as available and rest remains unchanged)

 ## Data operations - text in Utf8z format
 ### addUtf8z(text)
 adds new document with given text, returns id of created document